-Here are a few different examples of how our customers use surveys to solve challenges or interact with their audience:
+How our customers use surveys to solve challenges or interact with their audience:

 - AlertMedia’s survey tool automates shift scheduling and logistics for thousands of employees—such as caregivers and field technicians—working in many different locations, or on one campus.
 Managers are able to quickly correspond with individuals and easily assign jobs via real-time polling.
 Our platform improves internal processes and expedites day-to-day processes using custom surveys, applicable integration, and interactive tracking charts.

 - Marketing and communications departments leverage the tool to encourage audience participation by sending out surveys for people to interact with during an event or show, or to promote ongoing campaigns.
-Polling has been a dynamic way to engage large audiences through customized, fun communications, or as part of a contest.
+Polling is a dynamic way to engage large audiences through customized, fun communications, or as part of a contest.

 - When unexpected events happen, like severe weather or internal power outages, human resources or safety coordinators conduct quick surveys to initiate recovery planning and to maintain business continuity.
 For example, organizations execute surveys to determine if their workers are safe, or equipped to work from home.
-The organization is then able to determine next steps based on response.
+The organization is then able to determine the next steps based on response.

-Two-way mass communications software continually connects any-size group of people throughout an event using inbound and outbound messages—and surveying can be an incredibly important part of controlling or enhancing that exchange.
+Two-way mass communications software continually connects any size group of people throughout an event using inbound and outbound messages—and surveying can be an incredibly important part of controlling or enhancing that exchange.
 To organize a group of people around a common vote, defined by the boundaries of the choices you cast, allows you to collect actionable feedback and gives your people a voice.
 Whether it’s used for internal processes, critical events, or crowd engagement, surveys are a key component of mass communications.